Builderall vs Clickfunnels – which is the better sales funnel software for internet marketing growth?

 ClickFunnels’s email tool is called Follow-Up Funnels (formerly known as Actionetics).

-Follow Up Funnel can do similar things to Builderall, but it feels more robust and native to it’s mother platform than its Mailing Boss counterpart.
+Follow Up Funnel feels more robust and native to its mother platform than its Mailing Boss counterpart.

-What separates both Builderall and ClickFunnels from its third-party competitors is their capabilities of sending unlimited emails and storing unlimited contacts.
+What separates both Builderall and ClickFunnels from their third-party competitors is their capabilities of sending unlimited emails and storing unlimited contacts.

-And beyond pricing, which we’ll talk about in the next section, ClickFunnels feels more robust in its email capabilities and sales funnel integrations.
+And beyond pricing, which we’ll talk about in the next section, CF feels more robust in its email capabilities, and sales funnel integrations.

 Builderall vs Clickfunnels Pricing Comparison